onatsahin/NeuS/README.md

 # NeuS-Color

+### :red_circle: This branch includes a custom implementation for extracting colored meshes from trained NeuS models.
+Other than this feature, everything is the same as the official NeuS repository (also included in this repository as the main branch).

 We present a novel neural surface reconstruction method, called NeuS (pronunciation: /nuːz/, same as "news"), for reconstructing objects and scenes with high fidelity from 2D image inputs.

 ![](./static/intro_1_compressed.gif)